c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] H1 size and Leading match the selected template.
 - [ ] H2 size and Leading match the selected template.
 - [ ] H3 size and Leading match the selected template.
+- [ ] Body Font Size and Leading inherit H3 unless the selected Template File explicitly overrides them.
+- [ ] For the 140 × 210 mm Template, H3 and Body are 10 pt / 15 pt.
 - [ ] Typography hierarchy matches the source DOCX.
 - [ ] No unsupported headings were created.
 - [ ] Paragraph Styles are used consistently.